English - Reading

 Simply, the teaching of reading and writing is at the very core of everything at Lee Chapel.
 As such we strive for excellence because of the importance of the subject at school beyond.

 - Systematic teaching of synthetic phonics from Reception to Year 2

 - From Year 1 to Year 6 - 1 hour per week - Big Read lessons

 - Whole school Reading Doorway challenge – an expectation for 6 carefully chosen books to be experienced and read from Nursery to Year 6

 - World Book Week – an annual event inviting inspiring authors to visit the children

-Our reading matrix to used measure and assess progress in reading across the whole school.
+Our reading matrix is used to measure and assess progress in reading across the whole school.
 In addition, termly formal assessments and continued teacher assessments of each child’s progress is measured to ensure our pupils are able to accomplish a rounded understating of English enabling them to apply their skills to their future endeavours.

 English Reading Lead